FACULTY/NON-STUDENT ACADEMIC RESEARCHERS

 Steps:

 Government access is arranged through the Statistics Canada Virtual Data Lab (VDL) by contacting statcan.dad-frdcadmin-admindad-cfrd.statcan@statcan.gc.ca.
-However, if you are working with an academic team and you are unsure about any part of the application process, you can contact Grant Gibson (Assistant Director Research & Evaluation, CRDCN) for help.
+However, if you are working with an academic team and you are unsure about any part of the application process, you can contact CRDCN (Assistant Director Research & Evaluation, CRDCN) for help.

 RDC access is available as part of a suite of offerings through Statistics Canada’s Data Access Division (DAD).
 Before you begin the process of applying for access to confidential microdata, you should ensure that no other Statistics Canada data sources are suitable for your research.
 These include Statistics Canada’s public use files, real-time remote access program, and custom tabulations.
 Custom tabulations are available by contacting the appropriate subject matter division at Statistics Canada.
 More information on these offerings is available here.